ABC head David Anderson forced to apologise after internal review finds staff subject to widespread racism

 Culturally diverse and Indigenous staff at the ABC have been subject to racial slurs, offensive comments about their appearance, excluded from social events and overlooked for work opportunities because of their background, a damning internal review has found.

-The review — led by Indigenous lawyer Terri Janke — started in May 2023 after calls by Indigenous staff for an independent and external process to respond to allegations and public discussion about racist behaviour at the media organisation.
+The review — led by Indigenous lawyer Terri Janke — started in May 2023 after calls by Indigenous staff for an independent, external process to respond to allegations and public discussion about racist behaviour at the ABC.

 Dr Janke found Indigenous and culturally diverse employees had been subject to overt and covert racism both from people within the broadcaster and those outside it.